A new way to prevent blisters (and slipping) in loafers and boat shoes

 Hacks to ease heel blisters in slip-ons

-Most solutions to prevent blistering in loafers or Sperrys involve hacking the shoes with pads or insoles.
+Most solutions to prevent heel slipping and heel blistering in loafers or Sperrys involve hacking the shoes with pads or insoles.

 Some people try using "moleskin" or band-aids or other artificial skin coverings that invariably come off with sweat.